juergenweb/FrontendComments/README.md

 Processwire Fieldtype/Inputfield to add and manage comments on your site based on the FrontendForms module.

-This module is early Alpha stage - so please use it with care!
+This module is in Beta stage - so please use it with care!

 ## Requirements
 * PHP>=8.0.0
 * ProcessWire>=3.0.181
-* GD-Library installed for CAPTCHA image creation
+* FrontendForms>=3.0.2
-* FrontendForms>=2.2.35
+* GD-Library installed (optional - only needed if you want to use an image-based CAPTCHA)
 * LazyCron enabled for sending mails

 ## Highlights / Features